PARC AN COLAN ALLOTMENT ASSOCIATION RULES

 8. Water capture equipment should be attached to all structures where possible.

 9. Part 6 and Appendix 2, which supplements it, deal with use of your allotment and should be borne in mind.
-Remember, in particular, that asbestos may not be used anywhere on your allotment.
-Concrete may only be used for pathways and securing fence posts.
+Remember, in particular,

 10. Part 14 deals with matters arising at the end of tenancies and has particular relevance to removal of structures and potential recharges.